AI retrieval often fails before retrieval starts. The problem sits in the files.

 It makes text searchable, keeps headings and tables visible, adds metadata filters, prevents stale versions from being treated as current, and gives spreadsheets a predictable record structure.
 Google Cloud's document parsing guidance, OpenAI's file-search and upload guidance, and Microsoft's chunking guidance all point in the same direction: retrieval quality improves when the source material is readable, structured, and tied to usable metadata.

 This matters even before AI.
 Better preparation improves manual search, speeds source checks, and reduces reporting friction on its own.
+If the team needs a rough baseline, you can estimate the time lost to search and review before designing the retrieval layer.
 If you later add a retrieval layer or internal assistant, the results are usually far better.
 The adjacent articles on AI-ready knowledge environments, evidence workflows for reporting, and report writing workflows all depend on that same preparation layer.

 Steps overview